 When conflicts occur between advisor and student, they should first try to resolve the issue themselves.
-If the conflict cannot be resolved, the student may wish to seek advice or intervention from the chairperson of the graduate advisory committee, the program director, their thesis committee chairperson, or another member of their committee.
+If the conflict cannot be resolved or if the student needs help navigating the situation, there are multiple possible avenues of support within the program.
+The student may reach out to the chairperson of the graduate advisory committee, the program director, the associate director, the assistant director of graduate studies, their thesis committee chairperson, or another member of their committee.
 Additionally, if a student wishes to seek assistance from an independent party, they can contact the office of the Northwestern Ombudsperson for confidential advice.
+If the conflict cannot be resolved and a student wishes to explore the possibility of switching labs, the chair of the graduate advisory committee and the program director will help the student navigate that process.